Moving FAQ

 • Installation of antenna or rotors.

-• Decorating, painting or repairing at the old or new residence
+• Decorating, painting or repairing the old or new residence

 • Installation of new door locks.